arshanskiyav/ROS_conf_to_email/README.md

 Update

-Now the script gets the configuration size and writes it to a file.
+- The script gets the configuration size and writes it to a file.
 This size will be used for comparison, so as not to save the RSC file in memory.
-And a block has been added to check the result of sending an email, if sending an email fails, the configuration size will not be updated.
+- Added a block to check the result of sending email, if sending email fails, the configuration size will not be updated.
+- Added ROS version and list of IP addresses (IP->Addresses) to the body of the email